fibo/trunx/packages/trunx/README.md

 ## Motivation

-I really like [Bulma] CSS framework, I love [React] and I am also a [Dragon Ball](https://en.wikipedia.org/wiki/Dragon_Ball) fan.
+I really like [Bulma] CSS framework and I am also a [Dragon Ball](https://en.wikipedia.org/wiki/Dragon_Ball) fan.
-So, summing all, I am creating this component library.
+That is why I am creating this component library.
 I hope you enjoy it!

 > Trunks (Japanese: トランクス Hepburn: Torankusu) is a fictional character in the Dragon Ball manga series created by Akira Toriyama.